 The Big Bang theory began to flourish when the American astronomer Edwin Hubble discovered in the 1920s that the universe expands.
-Since the Universe today is greater than yesterday, logic dictates that once in the history of was infinitesimally small, and therefore infinitely dense and active.
+Since the Universe today is greater than yesterday, logic dictates that once in the history of was infinitesimally small, and, therefore, infinitely dense and active.

-However, in the 1940s Hoyle argued that it would be mathematically acceptable a scenario in which the universe expands eternally, but keeps its density constant.
+However, in the 1940s, Hoyle argued that it would be mathematically acceptable a scenario in which the universe expands eternally, but keeps its density constant.

-For that to happen, new matter needs to be created constantly in order to form new structures such as galaxies and stars that will be occupying the space.
+For that to happen, the new matter needs to be created constantly in order to form new structures such as galaxies and stars that will be occupying the space.
 As the universe would be always infinite, its size will not vary with the expansion.

 “To keep the density constant, new matter particles should be formed continuously,” he writes.

-The text was made available to the public who visited the archives of Albert Einstein in Jerusalem, but had inadvertently neglected, as it was classified as the earlier version of another publication.
+The text was made available to the public who visited the archives of Albert Einstein in Jerusalem but had inadvertently neglected, as it was classified as the earlier version of another publication.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.